 Comparing new build and existing properties

-In contrast, existing properties may offer unique character, established neighbourhoods, and potentially lower asking prices.
+In contrast, existing properties may offer unique character, established neighbourhoods, and usually lower asking prices.
 However, they might lack the modern amenities and energy efficiency of new builds.
-Understanding these differences is key for potential buyers to align their choices with lifestyle preferences and needs.

 Benefits of a new build property

 The advantages of purchasing a new build property extend beyond the allure of being the first occupant.
 Buyers often find these homes to be energy efficient, reducing energy bills significantly.
-This efficiency is due to modern construction techniques and materials that meet current environmental standards.
+This efficiency is due to modern construction techniques and materials that meet current environmental standards raising the EPC rating.

-Additionally, new build homes usually come with warranties like the Premier Guarantee, offering peace of mind against structural defects.
-Developers may also provide incentives, such as part exchange deals or assistance with legal fees, making the initial purchase more attractive.
-Moreover, new builds often feature modern layouts and facilities, appealing to buyers seeking a contemporary lifestyle.
-For first time buyers, these benefits can be particularly attractive, easing the transition onto the property ladder.
+New builds often feature modern layouts and facilities, appealing to buyers seeking a contemporary lifestyle.
+For first-time buyers, these benefits can be particularly attractive, easing the transition onto the property ladder.

 How to assess a new build property